-Top 10 Attractions In Sarnath
+Top 10 Tourist Attractions In Sarnath

 Sarnath, a peaceful and spiritual city set in the otherwise densely populated state of Uttar Pradesh, is a city of historic wonder with numerous Buddhist stupas, museums, ancient sites excavated, and beautiful temples that prove to be a source of tremendous wonder and amazement for tourists because of their mystical and serene environment.
 Sarnath is often flocked with devotees, being only 10 km from Varanasi, which is the ideal pilgrimage site for Buddhists, Jains, and Hindus alike.